da-niao-dan/Python-DS-ToolBox/README.md

 ## <a name="Environment-Configuration"></a> Environment Configuration

-Choice of Working Environments: I recommend using *VScode* with remote *WSL* and *ssh on linux servers* for projects, while using *Jupyter Notebook* for prototyping.
+Choice of Working Environments: I recommend using *VScode* with remote *WSL* and *ssh on linux servers* for projects, while using *JupyterLab* for prototyping.

 Manage of python packages: I recommend *Anaconda* for this task.